imaginois/dotfiles-old/docs/notes/av_lab_visit.md

 	## When Parental Expires automatically
 	## When User locks/unlocks parental controle manually
 	## When Operator changes parental level on a certain content

+# Session switching from inside the Minerva app when selecting VOD header ( soft navigation )

+# History and parental timeout after session swtich

+**** TODO

+Mark this biuld as Stable